 If you want to use the latest features, you might want to install the developer version.
 The developer version is not recommended for productive use:

 For running an oemof-solph optimisation model, you need to install a solver.
-Following you will find guidelines for the installation process for different operation systems.
+Following you will find guidelines for the installation process for different operating systems.

-There are various commercial and open-source solvers that can be used with oemof.
-There are two common OpenSource solvers available (CBC, GLPK), while oemof recommends CBC (Coin-or branch and cut).
-But sometimes its worth comparing the results of different solvers.
-Other commercial solvers like Gurobi or Cplex can be used as well.
+There are several solvers that can work with oemof, both open source and commercial.
+Two open source solvers are widely used (CBC and GLPK), but oemof suggests CBC (Coin-or branch and cut).
+It may be useful to compare results of different solvers to see which performs best.
+Other commercial solvers, like Gurobi or Cplex, are also options.
 Have a look at the pyomo docs to learn about which solvers are supported.

-Check the solver installation by executing the test_installation example below (section Installation test).
+Check the solver installation by executing the test_installation example below (see section Installation Test).

 To install the solvers have a look at the package repository of your Linux distribution or search for precompiled packages.
 GLPK and CBC ares available at Debian, Feodora, Ubuntu and others.